bluwy/publint/site/rules.md

 ## `EXPORT_TYPES_INVALID_FORMAT`

+Since TypeScript 5.0, it has emphasized that type files (`*.d.ts`) are also affected by its ESM and CJS context, and both contexts affect how the exported types is interpreted.
+This means that you can't share a single type file for both ESM and CJS exports of your library.
+You need to have two type files (albeit largely similar contents) when dual-publishing your library.

 When specifying the `"types"` conditions in the `"exports"` field, the types format is determined via its extension or its closest `package.json` `"type"` value, similar to the rule in [`IMPLICIT_INDEX_JS_INVALID_FORMAT`](#implicit_index_js_invalid_format).
 In short:

 - If the file ends with `.d.mts`, or if it's `.d.ts` and the closest `package.json` has `"type": "module"`, it's interpreted as ESM.